bbugyi200/MyHugoBlog/content/blog/Tips-and-Tricks-for-Using-Cookie.md

 export SECTION=02
 ```

 When I'm ready to start my 5th homework assignment (for example) I travel to the directory where all of my "Programming Languages" course material is and then run `hw 5`.
-All of the template variables are then substituted with the appropriate values, the new file is opened up in an editor, and I can get started on my homework.
+All of the template variables are then substituted with the appropriate values and the new file is opened up in an editor so I can get started on my homework.

 ## The Power of the EXEC_HOOK_CMD